-The rules for bereavement fares are: travel must start within seven days of booking in the case of international travel and within 10 days of booking if you’re traveling within North America.
+The rules for bereavement fares are: travel must start within seven days of booking in the case of international travel and within 10 days of booking if traveling within North America.
 You can't stay more than 30 days in the case of international travel.
 The fares are fixed discounts off specific, unrestricted, full fares, or the waiving of specific terms and conditions on many Air Canada markets.

 The Fort Worth, Texas-based carrier stopped offering bereavement airline fares in February 2014.
 Instead, the airline said it offers air travelers flexible fare options when booking last-minute travel for a variety of reasons.

-Fares can only be booked by calling the airline's Reservation Sales department; they are not available at delta.com.
+Fares can only be booked by calling the airline's Reservation Sales department ( (800-221-1212 for domestic or 800-241-4141 for international).
+They are not available at delta.com.
 Tickets are subject to availability.
 The airline's bereavement policy provides flexibility to on the return portion of a trip by waiving service fees, but fare differences may still apply.
 Sometimes lower promotional fares may be available on delta.com or through Delta Reservation Sales.

 Hawaiian Airlines also offers what it calls Neighbor Island Emergency Travel.
 It offers low interisland fares under the following terms: You must be an immediate family member to the hospitalized or deceased, have proof of that relationship, travel within 48 hours of ticketing, and travel wholly within Hawaii.